madetech/handbook/roles/reliability_engineer.md

 ### To be fully billable by timesheeting 7 hours daily

 We expect our Reliability Engineers to ensure they are timesheeting 7 hours daily into harvest.
-As our current offering means we offer hours to our customers we need to make sure we are working through these hours and providing value to our customers.
+As our Reliability Engineers rotate around teams we need to ensure we remain profitable.

 ### To be a responsible remote worker